 There is no withholding tax on dividends and no capital gains tax on the disposal of shareholdings in subsidiaries.

-Members or Directors looking for investors may be benefit from the Business Expansion Scheme (BES) that gives tax savings in investments related to certain industries in manufacturing, service, tourism, research, constructing etc. The government has enabled this scheme to encourage outside investment in specific Irish industries.
+Members or Directors looking for investors may benefit from the Business Expansion Scheme (BES) that gives tax savings in investments related to certain industries in manufacturing, service, tourism, research, construction etc. The government has enabled this scheme to encourage outside investment in specific Irish industries.

 Anonymity, Confidentiality and Disclosure